grafana/loki/docs/sources/configuration/_index.md

   # The CLI flags prefix for this block configuration is: frontend
   [cache: <cache_config>]

   # Use compression in cache.
+The default is an empty value '', which disables
+  # compression.
 Supported values are: 'snappy' and ''.
-Default ''.
-  # An empty value (i.e. '') disables compression.
   # CLI flag: -frontend.compression
   [compression: <string> | default = ""]